-Clearly, the vast majority of SMC's part-time employees each semester are the approximately 90 part-time faculty.
-Adjunct instruction allows us to provide an otherwise unimaginable breadth of offerings with only about 53 full-time faculty (for example it would take approximately seven full-time faculty to teach our English 103/104 sequence alone).
-It is worth noting that in SMC's 2020-21 academic year, the ratio of full to part-time instructors resulted in over 50% of the student credit hours generated in the instructional division being taught by full-time faculty.
+Clearly, the vast majority of SMC's part-time employees each semester is the approximately 77 part-time faculty.
+Adjunct instruction allows us to provide an otherwise unimaginable breadth of offerings with only about 47 full-time faculty (for example it would take approximately seven full-time faculty to teach our English 103/104 sequence alone).
+It is worth noting that in SMC's 2021-22 academic year, the ratio of full to part-time instructors resulted in more than 50% of the student credit hours generated in the instructional division being taught by full-time faculty.
 Unlike many community colleges nationally who are increasing the number of courses taught by adjuncts in order to reduce cost, SMC still focuses on maintaining a high percentage of courses taught by full-time faculty.
-Excluding transfers in the operational budget of the college, SMC spends 66% of our operational budget each year on wages, salaries, and fringe benefits for our approximately 275 regular employees.
+Excluding transfers in the operational budget of the College, SMC spends 66% of our operational budget each year on wages, salaries, and fringe benefits for our approximately 254 regular employees.

 It is impossible to project our staffing needs in a vacuum.
-The College continues its initiative to provide instructional and advising support to our students.
-We have two Teaching and Learning Centers at the College that provide students with access to personal computers and tutoring staff, both in person and on-line.
-We have also recently increased academic and career advising to our students through a variety of grant programs.
-The Michigan College Access Network (MCAN) program has provided us with a College Completion Coach for traditional aged students, along with another such coach for Michigan ReConnect students which we will share with another local fellow community college.
-MCAN, along with the Michigan Department of Labor and Economic Opportunity (LEO), has also funded a Career Development Manager position to help us create a Career Development Office for our students on campus.
+The College continues its initiative to provide instructional and advising support to our students and these needs continue to increase.
+We have two Teaching and Learning Centers at the College, one on each campus, that provide students with access to personal computers and tutoring staff, both in person and on-line.
+We have also been increasing academic and career advising to our students through a variety of programs.
+We have taken over funding from MCAN and the Michigan Department of Labor and Economic Opportunity (LEO) for a Career Development Manager position on campus to provide a Career Development Office for our students.
 A Career and Technical Education (CTE) Resource Coordinator has been hired using State of Michigan Perkins funds to assist those students in specific CTE programs by providing resources and support to assist them in persisting and completing their programs.
 And finally, the Michigan Learning and Education Advancement Program (LEAP) has provided a MiLEAP Navigator to be on campus through a consortium with the Berrien-Cass-Van Buren Workforce Development Board, Lake Michigan College and Southwestern Michigan College.
 This Navigator provides students with support in overcoming barriers and identifying resources for such things as daycare, transportation, testing fees, special tools, etc. These areas of student support will continue to require adequate staffing going forward in order to attract, retain, develop, and graduate students.
 The continuation of services being offered remotely and/or online due to the pandemic will also be considered as we make staffing decisions going forward.